General Questions

 The information included in your reapply letter is the extent of the information that will be provided.
 These decisions are final and cannot be appealed.

-Academic Year FAQ
+Academic Year Questions

-Semester grades will be sent via e-mail to all school and parent/guardian emails on record at the end of each semester per program.
+Semester grades will be sent via email to all school and parent/guardian emails on record at the end of each semester per program.
 It is highly recommended that you save these copies for future reference.
 Replacement copies will take up to 30 business days.

 No. It is not recommended that your student take district level testing at any point during the program.
 The pacing and instruction schedule will likely differ substantially from that of your student's home district.
 However, the GATE office cannot dictate what mastery a district requires in exchange for granting credit.
 A district exam upon program completion will allow the student to exhibit their mastery level.